If you’re new here, welcome!

 My name is Bill.
-I’m in my mid-40s and live about 30 miles west of Boston, Massachusetts.
-I’m a middle manager, just trying to keep my own slice of the company moving as smoothly as possible.
+I’m in my late-40s and live about 30 miles west of Boston, Massachusetts.

 I have a younger brother and parents who live in my home state of New York, in-laws in my wife’s home state of Connecticut and a cat.

 And in case you’re wondering, of course being a Yankees fan in Massachusetts isn’t considered odd at all.
 Why do you ask?

 Ahhhh … yes … the “niche.”
 What is the one thing I do that I am such an expert on, you’ll keep coming back?

 Years ago, a friend of mine from high school referred to “life’s grand pageant,” and I’ve never been able to think of a better way to describe my writing.